ProfessorKazarinoff/ansible-django/README.md

 # ansible-django

 A repo of Ansible playbooks to deploy a Django web app on Digital Ocean.
 The Django deployment uses gunicorn, nginx and an sqlite database.
+Assumed that static files are hosted by Django using whitenoise.
+Static files are not served by nginx.

 ## Create Droplet, link to domain name